This document gives an overview of Cloudreach group companies (collectively “Cloudreach”) security and data protection practices and processes.

-Before launching any new product, Cloudreach’s privacy and product teams evaluate how such product collects, uses and stores data.
+Before launching any new product, Cloudreach’s privacy and product teams evaluate how such a product collects, uses and stores data.
 This allows the business to identify any potential privacy and data protection risks early; therefore allowing for early resolution saving costs in the long term and ensuring that transparent and comprehensive information can be provided to customers.

 Ongoing evaluations and improvements

-Cloudreach recognises that data protection and data security are very important priority for our global customers.
+Cloudreach recognises that data protection and data security are very important priorities for our global customers.
 As such, Cloudreach continues to monitor legal developments, both on an EU and member state level and to improve its practices and processes.

 Data Protection Officer